JohnColeborn/workbook/README.md

 Hello there!

 My name is Alex, and I’m the director of the Super Awesome Museum (SAM).
-We display a variety of interesting artefacts, objects, and paraphernalia about all sorts of things from all over the world.
+We display a variety of interesting artifacts, objects, and paraphernalia about all sorts of things from all over the world.

 I’m writing to you because the SAM needs a website.
 The museum is new in the city, we’re fully funded and don’t sell our items but we just need to encourage people to visit the museum.